radhika-rajwani/Khud-Mukhtar/README.md

     </div>
 </div>

-Khud Mukhtar is Pakistan’s first platform that connects women tailors with customers.
-Tailors can set up profiles, manage orders, and communicate with customers through AI-powered chat.
-Customers can discover local tailors, browse portfolios, and discuss orders directly within the app.
-The platform facilitates price negotiations, order tracking, and real-time updates for a seamless experience.
+Khud Mukhtar is Pakistan’s first user-friendly platform connecting women tailors with customers seeking quality tailoring.
+Using AI-powered communication, it makes interaction easy for both sides.
+The app empowers tailors and gives customers a reliable way to discover and connect with skilled professionals.

 ## ⚠️ &nbsp;Problem Statement